TYPO3/Surf/README.md

 * Create custom tasks with a few lines
 * Simulate deployments with a dry run

-Note that the final name of the package and options / API are very likely to change.
+Note that the final options / API are very likely to change.

 ## INSTALLATION